quchen/quchen.github.io/README.md

 ## Philosophy

-I’m whatever the »I’m interested in science« analogon in philosophy kind of person is.
-I’m insterested in epistemology due to its connection to physics and logic, and ethics and morale due to its connection to everyday reality.
+I’m interested in philosophy the same way others are »interested in science«.
+I like in epistemology due to its connection to physics and logic, and ethics and morale due to its connection to everyday reality.
 I have not read many original texts, but lots of secondary works, mostly online.
 I think [Existential Comics][existentialcomics] is an amazing resource for appetizers to read up on.